-CHAIR

-Shaun Calix, Associate Professor

-PROFESSORS

-M. Dzindolet, J. Geiger, J. Sailor

-ASSOCIATE PROFESSOR

-I. Seger

-ASSISTANT PROFESSORS

-S. Stern, W. Stern

-INSTRUCTORS

-K. Stephens, R. James
+CHAIR-Stephanie White, Assistant Professor PROFESSORS-J. Geiger, J. Seger ASSISTANT PROFESSORS-C. Frye, J. Williams INSTRUCTORS-P. James, C. Nunnally

-The mission of the Department of Psychology at Cameron University is to prepare the diverse student body for entry-level and advanced positions in the field of psychology, family studies, research, and service; to provide education that is focused on the principles of psychology and counseling that apply to work, family, and responsible citizenship; and to prepare students for further education in the field, licensure, or related careers in order to support the cultural life and economic development of the region.
+The mission of the Department of Psychology at Cameron University is to prepare the diverse student body for entry-level and advanced positions in the field of psychology, family studies, research, and service; to provide education that is focused on the principles of psychology and counseling that apply to work, family, and responsible citizenship; and to prepare students for further education in the field, licensure, or related careers to support the cultural life and economic development of the region.

-Degrees & Majors: M.S.
-Behavioral Science
+Degrees and Majors:

-- Counseling

-- General Psychology
+M.A.
+Mental Health (MAMH)

-- Marriage and Family
+- Counseling - Marriage and Family Therapy